-Lease receivables and receivables arising from sale and leaseback arrangements were considered credit-impaired when the customers fail to settle according to the settlement terms for more than 90 days after taking into consideration the recoverability of collateral and deposits.
-As at 31 March 2022 and 2021, the entire carrying amounts of lease receivables and receivables arising from sale and leaseback arrangements were determined to be impaired under the lifetime ECL.
+Lease receivables and receivables arising from sale and leaseback arrangements were considered creditimpaired when the customers fail to settle according to the settlement terms for more than 90 days after taking into consideration the recoverability of collateral and deposits.
+As at 31 March 2023, the gross carrying amounts of lease receivables and receivables arising from sale and leaseback arrangements of HK\$501,350,000 (2022: HK\$1,522,838,000) were determined to be impaired under the lifetime ECL.
 The lifetime ECL impaired receivables related to those credit exposures where there has been a significant increase in credit risk since initial recognition, which the loss allowance is required for credit losses expected over the remaining life of the exposure irrespective of the timing of the default.